seblammers/sebastianlammers.com/src/routes/about/+page.md

 ---
 title: 'About'
-description: 'The about page of sebastianlammers.com, my personal homepage, where I play with code and share some notes and projects.'
+description: 'Learn more about Sebastian Lammers.'
 ---

 <script>